jcob-sikorski/jcob-sikorski/README.md

 ---

 ## About Me
 I want to build systems that matter.
-My current focus is **Java Spring Boot** positions within complex enterprise systems—the kind where architecture decisions compound over time and poor choices create exponential technical debt. **It's exciting!**
+My current focus is Python, Go, Java, TypeScript SWE positions - the kind where architecture decisions compound over time and poor choices create exponential technical debt.

 ### My Philosophy
 My background as a founder has taught me that **software without a defensible moat is just expensive maintenance.**